 - OPTIONAL: rum or bourbon to preference

-- In a small saucepan over medium low heat, bring milk and fir needles to low simmer.
+- In a small saucepan over medium-low heat, bring milk and fir needles to a low simmer.
 DO not boil.
 Simmer over low heat for 20-30 minutes.

 - Pour milk/needle infusion through a fine mesh sieve; discard needles.
 SLOWLY whisk hot milk infusion into the yolk/sugar mixture.

-- Return mixture to a small saucepan, by first pouring it through a fine mesh sieve.
-Over low heat, return to a simmer and cook until mixture thickens slightly and begins to coat the back of spoon, about 5 minutes.
+- Return mixture to a small saucepan, by first pouring it through a fine-mesh sieve.
+Over low heat, return to a simmer and cook until mixture thickens slightly and begins to coat the back of a spoon, about 5 minutes.
 Remove from heat and chill completely.

 - Before serving whip egg whites to stick peaks.
 Gently fold whites into the eggnog.
-Add alcohol at this time if desired according to your person tastes.
-Ladle into glass and serve.
+Add alcohol at this time if desired according to your personal tastes.
+Ladle into a glass and serve.
 Consume within 2 hours.